dimitar-4/django-photographer-site/README.md

 # DEC Photography

- Website build to showcase photos made by group of photographers and to provide the user with an option to purchase a print copy of photo for decoration purposes or to support the photographers for their work.
+ E-commerce website build to showcase photos made by group of travel photographers and provide users with an option to purchase a print copy of a photo for decoration purposes, gifts etc., and also to support the photographers in their future endeavours.

 ## UX